Wide-Angle Seated Forward Bend -Upavishta Konasana

 - Draw your shoulder blades down your back, and together slightly.
 Relax your shoulders away from your ears to avoid creating unnecessary tension in your upper back and neck.

 - Keep engaging your thigh muscles to lift your kneecaps and help support your knees.

-- Explore side-bend variations of this pose.
-Ground down through your sitting bones, engage your core slightly and grow tall through your spine.
-From this position, allow your right hand to move down your right leg towards your toes.
+- Ground through your sitting bones, engage your core slightly and lengthen your spine.
+Allow your right hand to move down your right leg towards your toes.

 - To come out of the pose, engage your core, bring awareness to the muscles of your left side body, and come up with an inhalation.
 Repeat on the other side.